Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 	* RBP-140+ - Could replace the filter with discrete components.
 	* AD4PS+1 - Not sure about this one, perhaps three transformers could be used.
+	* TQP7M9106 - RF PA.
+Could use a discrete device, but the parms are pretty good.

 After the MRAMs and second CAN bus, GPIOs are running short.
 We have some options.
 A 2-4 decoder could do this, but you would also need an